hencefarthing/hencefarthing.github.io/_posts/2018/12/2018-12-31-much-needed-vacay.md

 ![Bus from Colombo Airport to Downtown Colombo](/images/srilanka/ColomboAirportBus.jpg)

 We waited about 45 minutes with AC leaking through the vents in the roof [^6] before embarking on our joy-ride to downtown Colombo.
 The next 45 minutes were absolutely incredible.
 So much green everywhere, lots of water in streams, puddles, lakes...
 A mentally healing experience.
-This was absolutely one of the main reasons Dina and I had to escape Egypt for a few days.
+Obviously, Cairo doesn't have many of those features.
+Yes there are some grassy patches, yes the Nile runs through the city, but it's incredibly rare to find green surrounding you, as far as the eye can see.
+Dina and I literally couldn't stop staring out the window at the heavenly view.

 ![Outside the window of the bus from Colombo Airport to Downtown Colombo](/images/srilanka/WindowView1.jpg)